smcgdub/Math-This-Property/README.md

 #### **2.6 Features Left To Implement**

-* As this projects is still under development i will be adding new features as i build it.
+* As this projects is still under development i will be adding new features as i go
+* I have added a request a feature message box so users can request features
 * I am aiming to look at possibly adding a dark mode
-* I have added a request a feature message box so users can request features

 </details>